 DNS server unavailable?
 Here’s what to do

-When your browser isn’t able to establish a connection to the internet, the Windows Troubleshooting function will occasionally respond with the message: ‘DNS server not responding’.
+When your browser isn’t able to establish a connection to the internet, the Windows Troubleshooting function will occasionally respond with the message: ‘DNS server not responding’ or 'Your computer appears to be correctly configured, but the device or resource (DNS server) is not responding'.
 There are many factors that can cause this notification to appear.
 Fortunately, this problem can generally be corrected in just a few simple steps.
 Find out here about some of the most common causes of problems and their solutions.

 - DNS – online name resolution